 Easier to Form and Run

 In comparison with corporations, a partnership is easier to form and run.
-While forming a corporation is a time consuming and hectic process, with lots of documents to be submitted and agreements to be signed, forming a partnership is pretty simple with very few documents to be submitted to the regulatory bodies.
+While forming a corporation is a time-consuming and hectic process, with lots of documents to be submitted and agreements to be signed, forming a partnership is pretty simple, with very few documents to be submitted to the regulatory bodies.
 Another major limitation of a corporation is that the laws governing them in the US vary from state to state.
 Also, these laws keep changing.
-In contrast, the federal Uniform Partnership Act provides a consistent set of laws across the US which makes it easier to know them and to comply with them.
+In contrast, the federal Uniform Partnership Act provides a consistent set of laws across the US, making it easier to know them and comply with them.

 Disadvantages of Partnerships

-Along with the lucrative advantages which a partnership firm offers you, there are some disadvantages of such a form of business.
-So, if you are considering to get into partnership business, these disadvantages must be considered.
+Along with the lucrative advantages a partnership firm offers you, there are some disadvantages of such a form of business.
+So, if you are considering getting into a partnership business, these disadvantages must be considered.

 Differences and Conflict

-By getting into partnership business, you lose your autonomy to make decisions.
+By getting into a partnership business, you lose your autonomy to make decisions.
 With each partner having a say in the decisions, each partner must show flexibility and the ability to compromise.
 Despite compromising, some conflict of interest among the partners is always possible.
-For e.g., some partners will dedicate every moment of their lives to growing and developing the business, and so they will expect others to do the same.
+E.g. some partners will dedicate every moment of their lives to growing and developing the business, and so they will expect others to do the same.
 Others, however, may want a balance in their life.
 At other times, some partners may have a higher risk-taking ability than others.
 So, partners with a higher risk-taking ability may recommend a risky project which others may find uncomfortable.
-Hence, the partnership business is full of differences and conflicts on interests among the members which may never get resolved.
+Hence, the partnership business is full of differences and conflicts of interests among the members, which may never get resolved.

 Slower Decision Making

-In comparison with sole proprietorship business, the decision-making process is slower in partnerships.
-Since all the partners are a part of the business, you will need to consult and discuss matters with other partners before taking a decision.
+In comparison with sole proprietorship businesses, the decision-making process is slower in partnerships.
+Since all the partners are a part of the business, you will need to consult and discuss matters with other partners before making a decision.
 In case other partners disagree with your decision, more time will pass in negotiating and building consensus.
 Sometimes, this may result in missing opportunities where the decision had to be taken on the spot.
-Also, this shared decision making may frustrate a partner whose inputs always get rejected by others.
+Also, this shared decision-making may frustrate a partner whose inputs always get rejected by others.

 Lack of Continuity

-Unlike corporations, which exist perpetually, continuity of business is a question in case of partnerships.
+Unlike corporations, which exist perpetually, continuity of business is a question in the case of partnerships.
 General partnerships dissolve if one of the partners dies, retires, or withdraws from the business.
 This may increase the risk of investing in partnership enterprises for those investors who invest with a long-term perspective.
-Partners, however, can overcome this limitation by adding a provision in the partnership agreement which allows buying out of a partner’s share in case he or she wants to withdraw or if the partner dies.
-This transfer of ownership, however, also comes with some legal restrictions which can again put the continuity in question.
+However, partners can overcome this limitation by adding a provision in the partnership agreement that allows buying out of a partner’s share in case they want to withdraw or if the partner dies.
+This transfer of ownership, however, also comes with some legal restrictions, which can again put the continuity in question.

-In a general partnership, each partner is liable, not only for his actions but for the actions of the other partners as well.
-This implies that, if one of the partners commits fraud or any other illegal activity, the other partners will also be liable for his actions especially in case the firm is given a monetary penalty.
+In a general partnership, each partner is liable not only for their actions but also for the actions of the other partners.
+This implies that, if one of the partners commits fraud or any other illegal activity, the other partners will also be liable for his actions, especially in case the firm is given a monetary penalty.
 So, it becomes important for all the partners to know each other well and develop trust among themselves before getting into a partnership business.
-1–6